abhivir-42/marketing-app-ad-gen/presentation.md

 This application is a comprehensive tool for generating professional radio ads with AI assistance.
 It enables users to:

-1. Generate customized ad scripts based on product and audience information
+1. Generate customised ad scripts based on product and audience information
 2. Refine scripts with AI assistance using a sophisticated validation system
 3. Add audio direction alongside script content
 4. Convert scripts to audio using text-to-speech technology